pomdb/pomdb-go/README.md

 ## Concurrency Control

-PomDB implements advanced concurrency control mechanisms to efficiently manage data integrity in multi-user environments, including both pessimistic and optimistic concurrency control.
+PomDB implements advanced concurrency mechanisms to efficiently manage data integrity in multi-user environments, including both pessimistic and optimistic concurrency control.
 This dual approach allows PomDB to cater to a wide range of application requirements, balancing data integrity with system performance.

 ### Pessimistic concurrency control